top of page

 Before starting: the essentials

-While reading my arguments about why I left Islam, I would like the reader to keep the following questions in mind, which were inspired by Efe Aydal's video on 'Understanding atheists', to be conscious of the bare minimum form of questioning for trusting a source or labelling it as a reliable source:
+While reading this series of scientific mistakes in the Quran, which are my arguments about why I left Islam, I would like the reader to keep the following questions in mind, which were inspired by Efe Aydal's video on 'Understanding atheists'.
+These questions teach us to be conscious of the bare minimum form of questioning for trusting a source or labelling it as a reliable source:

-1. Even if verses are controversial because they are 'mistranslated', they do not affect the idea that the perfect God created humans to worship Him and would burn them in the fire if they don't worship Him.
+1. Even if verses are controversial because they are 'mistranslated', they do not affect the core idea of the Quran that the perfect God created humans to worship Him and would burn them in the fire if they don't worship Him.

 2. Controversial verses create a vicious circle: